 What is SAAS?

 In days gone by, businesses kept their software solutions on their premises, either on a centralized server or on a desktop.
 In recent years organizations have increasingly moved to Software as a Service (SAAS) solutions that allow them to keep their systems and software on cloud-based apps hosted by a service provider and accessible via the internet.
+Furthermore, many companies prefer to rely on the services provided by managed IT as those reduce the costs of the in-house IT departments.
+Managed IT providers like a co-managed IT support are there to ensure 24/7/365 security and help companies to have access to the new technologies.
+Compared to in-house IT departments, cloud-based providers offer a professional approach and solutions and help companies to concentrate their effort on the main goal of the company.
 Businesses commonly use the software to hold business apps and office software for messaging, handling CRM, sales and assorted data systems, payroll, and HR.
 Employees can access the system from anywhere with an internet connection.
 You are very likely already using SAAS applications without knowing it – services such as Office 365 are SAAS apps, as are social media channels such as Facebook and Twitter.
 Here are four ways SAAS systems can benefit your business.

 All SAAS solutions are cloud-based, so costs for hardware installation are eliminated, and as services are usually subscription-based, you don’t need to pay out for traditional licensing fees.
 As you don’t need hardware anymore, not only will that save you money upfront, but it will continue to net you savings as you don’t need to pay for continuous hardware maintenance or upgrades.
 You also don’t need to pay for in-house IT expertise.
 SAAS providers also offer very flexible packages, so you can pick strictly what your operation needs instead of installing hardware that might come with elements you don’t need and probably will never use.
 The subscription model also means if you need a specific piece of kit such as the best website builder software for a limited amount of time, then you can add that in then remove it when you no longer need it.
 It is also a very competitive market, so you will have many options to look at to fit your business’s needs and the budget you have to work with.